loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 - Some examples of keys in this file include:
 ```
-"<NPC name>_AfterWedding" shown after marrying an NPC when you talk to them on the farm on the same day
+<NPC name>_AfterWedding shown after marrying an NPC when you talk to them on the farm on the same day
-"<NPC name>_Engaged" which is shown after the NPC accepts an engagement item
+<NPC name>_Engaged which is shown after the NPC accepts an engagement item
-"<NPC name>_EngagedRoommate"
+<NPC name>_EngagedRoommate
 ```